sigruptor/arjhanwar.github.io/interviews/system_design/tradeoffs.md

 - Object storage, on the other hand, is more suitable for acting as a repository or archive of massive volumes of large files and comes at a significantly lower price
 - Speed: Data retrieval with object storage is faster.
 As you’re dealing with chunks of unstructured data on an individual basis, there is no directory system to create a bottleneck.

+Here are some considerations for when to use a **distributed file system vs. a database:** </br>

+- **Data types:** If your data is primarily unstructured or semi-structured, such as files, images, videos, or log data, a distributed file system may be a better choice.
+On the other hand, if your data is primarily structured, such as customer records, financial data, or inventory data, a database may be a better choice.

+- **Consistency requirements:** If you require strong consistency guarantees and ACID transactions, a database may be a better choice.
+Databases provide strong consistency guarantees and allow you to enforce data integrity constraints, such as unique keys, foreign keys, and referential integrity.
+Distributed file systems, on the other hand, typically provide weaker consistency guarantees, such as eventual consistency or causal consistency.

+- **Scale requirements:** If you need to store and process large volumes of data that require horizontal scaling, a distributed file system may be a better choice.
+Distributed file systems are designed to scale horizontally across multiple nodes, allowing you to store and process large volumes of data.
+Databases can also scale horizontally, but they may require more effort to set up and maintain.

+- **Access patterns:** If your application requires frequent and random read/write access to the data, a database may be a better choice.
+Databases are optimized for handling frequent and random read/write access, and provide efficient indexing and query processing capabilities.
+Distributed file systems are optimized for large-scale, sequential access to data.

+Overall, the choice between a distributed file system and a database depends on the specific needs and requirements of your application.
+If your application requires storing and processing large volumes of unstructured or semi-structured data, and you don't require strong consistency guarantees, a distributed file system may be a better choice.
+If your application requires storing structured data with strong consistency guarantees and ACID transactions, a database may be a better choice.

+##### Some examples where DFS is used ?
+Some examples of how DFS (Distributed File System) is used in real-world applications:

+Video streaming services: Video streaming services, such as Netflix and Hulu, use DFS to store and distribute video files across multiple servers.
+This allows for faster access to the files and ensures that the videos can be streamed without interruptions.

+Online backup and disaster recovery: Companies that provide online backup and disaster recovery services often use DFS to store and distribute backup files across multiple servers.
+This helps to ensure that the files are safe and accessible in the event of a disaster or hardware failure.

+Web content management: Content management systems, such as WordPress and Drupal, use DFS to store and manage files, such as images and videos, that are used on websites.
+This allows the files to be easily shared and accessed by multiple users.

+Scientific research: Scientific researchers often use DFS to store and share large datasets across multiple servers.
+This allows for faster data access and processing, which is critical for many types of research.

+File sharing and collaboration: DFS is commonly used in enterprise environments to enable file sharing and collaboration among employees.
+This allows multiple users to access and edit files simultaneously, which can help to increase productivity and efficiency.

 ## gRPC vs REST
 There are two primary models for API design: RPC and REST.
 Regardless of model, most modern APIs are implemented by mapping them in one way or another to the same HTTP protocol.